lucmans/digistring/readme.md

 ## Configuration
 Most of Digistring's configuration is done compile time to optimize performance and minimize latency.
 The default configuration is optimized for real-time usage (e.g. connecting a guitar to the audio input of your computer).
 The configuration files can be found in `src/config/`.
 `audio.h`: Audio driver configuration, such as sample rate, samples per buffer and sample format.
+Also contains the setting to enable slowdown mode.
 `transcription.h`: Contains all parameters which control pitch estimation.
 This includes overlapping input frames configuration.
 `graphics.h`: GUI configuration.
 Most important is headless mode, which ensures no graphics code is compiled into Digistring.
 This is important, as graphics is only useful for research/debugging and adds much CPU and RAM overhead.
 Headless mode is useful for practical usage (real-time sound synthesis based on guitar input) and experimental usage (running performance measurements).